Awesome

 We strongly recommend to use Hermes engine and direct debugging in your application.

-Below config showed classic debug mode in extension, we may remove it from extension in the future if it's totally removed officially.
+Below config showed classic debug mode in extension.
+With the version update of react-native, some features of Remote JavaScript Debugging may become unavailable, we will remove it from extension in the future if it's totally removed officially.

 {